 When Madame Denis’s husband unexpectedly died in 1744, she found herself living with her sister and brother-in-law in Paris.
 By then Voltaire’s letters were sexual, and because Voltaire had learned over the years the problems gossip could cause, he wrote his letters in Italian to avoid nosy servants gossiping.
 Voltaire’s explicit sexual letters were not unwelcome.
 “No matter that he was her uncle: such relationships were not uncommon, and if marriage was intended … one could even apply to the Pope for special permission” One contemporary historian noted that the letters about “Mme Denis’s bottom seems to have been a particular joy.
 And the champion of free speech was unabashed when it came to conveying the nature of any physical malfunction that might stand – or not – between them … Voltaire Almighty was not, after all, omnipotent.”
 When he received acceptance of his letter, he took his chubby-cheeked niece in as his housekeeper and companion, and she remained with him until the day he died.

 The following months found the effervescent Émilie besotted with the Marquis de Saint-Lambert.
 Every moment she was distracted by him and every moment apart seemed unbearable.
-Despite being in her forties, Émilie soon became pregnant and delivered a healthy girl on 4 September 1749 whom she named Stanislas-Adélaïde Du Châtelet.
-It initially appeared as if the birth went well, but it did not because she developed puerperal fever and died six days later.
+Despite being in her forties, Émilie soon became pregnant and delivered a healthy girl four days before the princesse de Lamballe was born in Turin, Italy. Émilie named the new baby Stanislas-Adélaïde Du Châtelet.
+It initially appeared as if the birth went well on 4 September, but it did not because Émilie developed puerperal fever and died six days later.

 When Voltaire learned Émilie had died, he was beyond distraught.
 He did not want to part with her even in death and was completely heartbroken.
 The famous nineteenth-century Scottish essayist, historian, and philosopher, Thomas Carlyle, wrote about Voltaire’s sorrowful reaction: